sidarth16/SolderX/README.md

 **SolderX** is a developer-first, all-in-one Solidity flattener that handles files, folders, and verified contracts from various Explorers— all on-the-fly.
 It features robust import resolutions, advanced remapping support, SPDX unification, topological sorting, import deduplication & cyclic dependency detection.

-🔍 Built for researchers, auditors, solidity developers who need to flatten Solidity smart contracts for Etherscan (re)verification, security audits, or integrations with tools like Slither, Mythril, Foundry and Remix IDE.<br/>
+🔍 Built for researchers, auditors, solidity developers who need to flatten Solidity smart contracts for Etherscan (re)verification, security audits, or integrations with tools like Slither, Mythril, Foundry and Remix IDE.
-It ensures your flattened solidity output is clean and analysis-ready.
+SolderX, thus ensures your flattened solidity output is clean and analysis-ready.

 ---